Gonellarro/CO2_Weather_Sensor/README.md

   - ORANGE: from 600 to 799 ppm
   - RED: above 800 ppm

-  Feel free to use this values as you wish, having in mind OMS recommendations.
+  Feel free to change this values as you wish, having in mind OMS recommendations.

 - **Config.h:** This file controls two delay times: